 In 1795, an English man named John Beecham has just arrived at his magnificent new home in Delhi.
 As former employee of the English East India Company, he is determined to strike out by himself and make a living as a trader – but nothing is that ever simple.

 Here’s all you need to know about the historical roots of the Tom Bateman series…

 Is Beecham House based on a true story?

 Beecham House is not based on a true story.
 At least, the character of John Beecham did not exist, and nor did his interfering mother Henrietta, nor his womanising brother Daniel, nor the English governess Margaret Osbourne.
-There was no scheming French General Castillion, and no wealthy neighbour Murad Beg, and no baby girl of mysterious parentage called August.
+There was no scheming French General Castillion, and no wealthy neighbour Murad Beg, and no baby boy of mysterious parentage called August.